top of page

 Rainforest Alliance certification is an internationally recognised standard that promotes sustainable agriculture, biodiversity conservation, and social equity.
 For over a decade, Kenyan tea producers, especially those exporting to Europe and North America have adopted this certification to align with evolving buyer expectations around ethical sourcing.

-For many cooperatives, these investments are difficult to sustain, especially when premiums or commercial advantages linked to certification are either unclear or out of reach.
+For Kenyan tea factories, the cost of maintaining Rainforest Alliance certification is significant.
+These investments are often difficult to sustain, especially when premiums or commercial advantages linked to certification are either unclear or inconsistent.

 Government’s Position on the Suspension